okandemirofficial/flutter_fast_start/README.md

 - OnBoard and Splash screens are defined as feature.
 Splash screen is calling initService and if application launchs for first time, redirects to OnBoard screen.

 ### All Contrubutions are Welcome!
-I am completely open to improvements and fixes.
+I completely open to improvements and fixes.
 Please open issue or make pull request to contribute this.
 Thanks in advance!